 Treatment of conjunctivitis depends on the cause.

 Allergic conjunctivitis may improve when allergies are treated.
 It may go away on its own when you avoid your allergy triggers.
 Cool compresses may help soothe allergic conjunctivitis.
 Eye drops in the form of antihistamines for the eye or drops containing steroids, may be necessary in more severe cases.

 Other helpful steps include:

 - Do not smoke and avoid secondhand smoke, direct wind, and air conditioning.

-- Use a humidifier, such as in the winter.
+- Use a humidifier, especially in the winter.